Agricultural Worker in West Africa

 You will enjoy researching and experimenting with soil types and varieties of crops, in this challenging hot climate.

 You will need to be fluent in French up to B2 level.
-You will enjoy working with local people and serving in a multi-cultural team.
+You will enjoy serving in a multi-cultural team serving among and loving local Muslim people.

 Senegal is a country in West Africa.
 Senegal is bordered by Mauritania in the north, Mali to the east, Guinea to the southeast, and Guinea-Bissau to the southwest.
 Senegal also borders The Gambia and Senegal also shares a maritime border with Cape Verde.